 There is no fixed course program for freemovers at the University of Stuttgart.
 You can freely choose your courses, but should do so according to the requirements of your home university.
 Please discuss with your student advisor at home what is expected of you.

-Please consider that you do not have to register for courses via C@MPUS.
-Exception: the language courses offered by the Sprachenzentrum (language center).
+Please consider that you have to sign up for certain courses.
+Should this be required you also will be informed about this in the online course catalog.
 Please discuss all academic issues concerning your courses and examinations with your academic supervisor.
 The International Office is not in the position to offer academic study counseling.

 All courses offered at the University of Stuttgart are listed on the online platform C@MPUS.
-C@MPUS provides you with course descriptions including ECTS points, language of instruction and course schedule.
+C@MPUS provides you with course descriptions including ECTS points, language of instruction course schedule and information if you have to sign up for the course.
 To find the courses you can choose the faculty page on the left side and click on “course offer” or “courses”.

 The final course catalog with schedule and locations will be published in February/March for the following summer semester and in August/September for the following winter semester.
 You can always have a look at the course catalog from the previous year, because similar courses are offered every year.

 These examinations and certificates are accepted as proof of German language proficiency.

 We strongly recommend entering Germany with a minimum language level of A2 according to the European Reference Frame.
 Having basic skills of the language is necessary in everyday life.
 However, if your academic supervisor at the University of Stuttgart agrees to supervise you without or with little German skills your application will be considered.
 Prerequisite: a written confirmation of your academic supervisor.